VioletVivirand/mlflow-workshop/README.md

 Then refresh the webpage, the training result shows up immediately.

+> [NOTE] The artifact may not be uploaded (but no error returns from Tracking Server) for unknown reason.
+Try the method in Chapter 3.

 ## Chapter 3 - Host MLFlow, PostgreSQL Database, MinIO Stack

 The complete tracking platform have three components: